SDPB Arts

 There's not an art curriculum in our grade school.

-There was great teachers who were sharing their resources, giving us good quality art supplies, but there was never like really deep, hands-on, fundamental instruction.
+There was great teachers who were, sharing their resources, giving us good quality art supplies.

-(gentle music) The second came when I graduated high school and I went to the Oscar Howe Summer Art Institute at the University of South Dakota.
+The second came when I graduated high school, and I went to the Oscar Howe Summer Art Institute at the University of South Dakota.

-And while I was there, I kind of like, you know, throughout my youth, you know, from kindergarten up to high school, I had kind of lost a little bit about, you know, what art could be about.
+And while I was there, it kind of like, you know, throughout my, youth from kindergarten up to high school, I kind of lost a little bit about, you know, what art could be about.

-And from that moment on, I dedicated my life to art and I said that this is what I want to like have in my everyday.
+And from that moment on, dedicated my life to art.

-Regardless of how it may come to me, it's gonna be that important to me.
+And I said that this is what I want to like, have in my everyday, regardless of how it may come to me, it's going to be that important to me.

-(chuckles) As a youth, especially being in high school, it's hard to make a decision on what exactly you want to do with your life.
+As a youth, especially being in high school, and it's hard to make a decision on what exactly you want to do with your life.

 I was no different.